Movement & Mind-Body Therapies

 Online Movement & Mind-Body Therapies Programs

-In 2017-2018, 23 schools offered a mind-body therapies program of some type.
+In the 2018-2019 academic year, 24 schools offered some type of movement and mind-body therapies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|